 - are controlled by the same or connected people

-If one of your trustees is also a trustee for another charity or CASC, but the aims and activities of each organisation are largely different, the 2 organisations are not considered connected.
+If one of your trustees is also a trustee for another charity or CASC, but the aims and activities of each organisation are largely different, then the 2 organisations are not considered connected.

-Claiming GASDS if you’ve merged with another charity or CASC
+If you’ve merged with another charity or CASC

 - how much money was collected, including each denomination of coins and notes